mrcavern/sac/README.md

 the source - thus no further dependencies are neccesary.

-To build for arduino, sac.c and sac.h needs to be added to a sketch - and the following arduino libraries are neccesary, and the ARDUINO_MODE define at the top must be changed to 1.
+To build for arduino, sac.c and sac.h needs to be added to a sketch - and the ARDUINO_MODE define at the top must be changed to 1.

-TimerThree
+Sac depends on the following arduino libraries:

-SerialLCD
+TimerThree, EEPROM, SerialLCD and Software Serial.